What are ESG funds and are they worth investing in?

 Financial information only

-ESG funds invest using environmental, social and governance criteria alongside financial ones.
-They are among the fastest-growing investment categories globally — and among the most debated.
+ESG (environmental, social and governance) funds invest using environmental, social and governance criteria alongside financial ones.
+They are a large part of the sustainable investing market, but also one of the most debated.
 This guide explains how they work, what the performance evidence actually shows, and what to watch for before putting money in.

 What is an ESG fund?

-An ESG fund is an investment fund — typically a unit trust, OEIC, or exchange-traded fund (ETF) — that selects or weights its holdings based on environmental, social, and governance factors alongside standard financial criteria.
-The underlying theory is that companies with strong ESG characteristics face fewer risks, are better managed, and are better positioned for the long term.
+An ESG fund is an investment fund, typically a unit trust, OEIC (open-ended investment company) or exchange-traded fund, that selects or weights its holdings based on environmental, social and governance factors alongside standard financial criteria.
+The underlying theory is that companies with stronger ESG characteristics may face fewer risks, be better managed or be better positioned for the long term.
+Whether that translates into better investor returns depends on the fund, fees, market cycle and methodology.

 The category is extremely broad.
 "ESG fund" covers everything from a mainstream index fund that excludes a handful of sectors (weapons, tobacco) to a deep-impact fund that actively invests in renewable energy infrastructure.
 The label alone tells you very little about what a fund actually does.